espcd/espcd-action/README.md

 ### `product`

-The id of the product that should be assiciated with the firmware.
+The id of the product for which the firmware should be set for the given fqbn.

 ### `title`